 While Vancouver has several paid attractions that are worth the money, if you’re traveling on a budget, I recommend picking just one or two attractions to splurge on.

 Then you can fill the rest of your itinerary with free things to do in Vancouver.
-Below are some of the best attractions you may want to consider checking out:
+Below are some other great attractions you may want to consider checking out:

 - Capilano Suspension Bridge